vinodkumar4b9/KPMG/README.md

 launch time

-Note: In the template I have mentioned , I will explain the steps briefly and stages and you can use the template in any region.
-As mentioned in document main purpose  of this yaml  is focused on the steps that are needed to setup a three tier  not the final output , Taking that into consideration I have made the template.
+Note: In this template , I will explain the steps briefly and stages and you can use the template in any region.
+One thing I want to Highlight here is the  main purpose  of this setup is focused on the steps that are needed to setup a three tier  not the final output , Taking that into consideration I have made the template.
 Please find the details below

 ---------------------------------------